 Always read the package instructions carefully before use, and never start taking Enskyce without first consulting a doctor.
 Enskyce usually comes in a 28-day blister pack, containing 21 active pills and 7 inert pills, each marked with the days of the week.
 You can start Enskyce in one of two ways:

 Take 1 pill per day at the same time each day.
-To make sure you don’t forget, try working it into your daily routine: for example, take your pill first thing in the morning after you brush your teeth.
+To make sure you don’t forget, try working it into your daily routine: for example, take a pill first thing in the morning after you brush your teeth.
 After you have finished the 21 active pills, move onto the inert pills the very next day, without a break.
-During these 7 days, you will experience a withdrawal bleed, which is a simulation of a natural period caused by the drop in your progestogen dose.
-The withdrawal bleed may not last as long as your regular menstrual period.
+During these 7 days, you will experience withdrawal bleeding, which is a simulation of a natural period caused by a drop in the bodies progesterone levels.
+Withdrawal bleeding may not last as long as your regular menstrual period.
 When you reach the end of the 28-day pack, start a new pack the next day, even if you are still bleeding.
-Make sure you have a new pack ready to start as soon as you finish the last one.
+Make sure you have a new pack ready to start as soon as you finish the current one.